evilstickman/docs/docs/scenarios/PayPal.md

       }
 ```

-Once this code has been created, we need to implement the service which calls Backand server side action.
-This service wraps a HTTP request to the on-demand  action we created previously.
-It assumes that the action's name is `PayPalPayment`, so be sure to change it to something that matches your actual implementation:
+Once this code has been added to your project, we need to implement the service that calls Backand's server side payment action.
+This service wraps a HTTP request to the on-demand custom action that we created earlier in the tutorial.
+It assumes the action name is `PayPalPayment`, so be sure to change it as appropriate to match your actual implementation:

 ```javascript
 /Call PayPalPayment on demand action